facebookarchive/AsyncDisplayKit/_docs/containers-asviewcontroller.md

 An `ASViewController` can be used in place of any `UIViewController` - including within a `UINavigationController`, `UITabBarController` and `UISpitViewController` or as a modal view controller.

 ###How do I use an ASViewController?###
 A `UIViewController` provides a view of its own.
-An `ASViewController` is assigned a node to manage.
+An `ASViewController` is assigned a node to manage in its designated initializer `initWithNode:`.

 Consider the following ASViewController subclass that would like to use a custom table node as its managed node.